adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 police intervention, in the film as in late Capitalism, lies in the social contingence of crime itself: punishing transgressions never gets to the forces producing violent actors in the first place, elder Gods in the former, patriarchy/racism/poverty/etc. in the latter.
 Man in the 21st century too appears as "empty", as little more than a vessel through which greater forces enact their will.
-Punishment of the guilty is mere performance, justice a sham.
 The neoliberal state can indict Harvey Weinstein, but just like it can’t indict the cosmos, it can’t indict patriarchy.
 On the other hand, the film’s marked surrealism goes a long way of undermining the naturalization of man's emptyness: it